-The unique status of NATO COEs as international military organizations and the set up as ‘Think Tanks’ in their specific field of competence entails a broad orientation not just focusing on the military but also involving other governmental as well as nongovernmental organizations, the academics, and economy.
+The unique status of NATO COEs as international military organisations and the intended structure as ‘Think Tanks’ in their specific field of competence entails a broad orientation that does not solely focus on the military..
+On a daily basis, COEs engage with governments, non-governmental organisations, academia, and industry.

 The COE CSW is deeply embedded in a NATO network, in particular with maritime entities such as: